selmanfarukyilmaz/tringle-candidate-backend-project-case/README.txt

 **Project Description**

 The project created with REST API architecture which performs 6 banking transactions.
-Requests to the API returns a JSON file and status code if it provided with necessary validations.
+Sending requests to the API returns a JSON file and status code if it provided with necessary validations.
 If it fails validations, it returns the reason and the status code.
 API developed with FLASK framework.
 The project includes unit tests of banking transactions.